mlcommons/ck/cm-mlops/script/app-generic-mlperf-harness/README.md

 # About

 This portable CM script provides a unified API and CLI to benchmark ONNX models using the MLPerf loadgen.
-It measures performance only.
+It measures performance only with randomly generated inputs.
-If you need accuracy for MLPerf inference submission, please check [this CM script](../run-mlperf-inference-app).
+If you need accuracy too, please check [this portable CM script](../run-mlperf-inference-app).

 ## Development status